ab-emptycup/ab-emptycup.github.io/devlog/rainy-reflection.md

 `claude-sonnet-4` is pretty impressive.
 It asked the right clarifying questions.
 Seems to have implemented smoothly.
 That was a good experience.
 The implementation is still a few steps from being merged though.

+I was expecting this to take a week.
+So, pretty happy with today's result.

+### Day 6:

+Shelving the ratecard conversion branch temporarily.
+Picking up the issue where the layout gets updated due to cache buster param issues.
+Turned out the cache busters were not the issue at all.
+It was the browser referrer policy.
+Getting around that was lot of back & forth.
+For different asset types, different requests and different environments.
+This is really sticky stuff.

+> It was the right call to avoid this issue yesterday.
+> Would have drained all the energy without a positive result.
+> I underestimated the inertia of this thing even today.
+> Also committed the earlier sin of breaking time limit for the day.
+> I got frustrated and turned stubborn.
+Felt like stabbing someone midway through.
+> But managed to keep my calm and try again.
+Luckily I managed to get a breakthrough.
+> The battle is won, but the war is not over on such issues.